How To Make A Statutory Declaration

 If the Magistrates do not believe the declaration that you are making (and you have to swear the declaration on oath) then they can warn you about the offence of perjury and you should take such a warning seriously.

 If you find out that you have been convicted of an offence without realising, then you have to act fast.
-At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case refuses for some reason to hear the declaration.
+At the same time as asking the Court to list the case for a Statutory Declaration to be made, we will often lodge a Leave to Appeal to the Crown Court, (normally out of time) just in case the Magistrate refuses for some reason to hear the declaration.

 Each case depends on its individual circumstances and if this has happened to you then you will need urgent specific advice relevant to the facts of your case.